FRRouting/frr/doc/user/ospf_fundamentals.rst

 process called :term:`flooding`.
 Each router thus builds up an :abbr:`LSDB (Link State Database)` of all the link-state messages.
-From this collection of LSAs in the LSDB, each router can then calculate the shortest path to any other router, based on some common metric, by using an algorithm such as @url{http://www.cs.utexas.edu/users/EWD/, Edgser Dijkstra}'s :abbr:`SPF (Shortest Path First)`.
+From this collection of LSAs in the LSDB, each router can then calculate the shortest path to any other router, based on some common metric, by using an algorithm such as `Edgar Djikstra's <http://www.cs.utexas.edu/users/EWD/>`_ :abbr:`SPF (Shortest Path First)` algorithm.

 .. index:: Link-state routing protocol advantages